Toward a Dichotomy for Approximation of $H$-coloring: A Dichotomy for Graphs

-When Case (2) occurs, we continue the shifting.
-This would mean we may need to shift the image of some out-neighbor $w'$ of $v$ accordingly.
-We continue the BFS from $v$, and modify the images of out-neighbors of $v$, say $w'$, to be consistent with new image of $v$.
-This means we encounter either case 3 or 4.
-Suppose $\hat{w'}_t=1$, $\hat{w'}_{t+1}=0$ or $\hat{w}'_{\pi(t)}=1$, $\hat{w}_{\pi(t)+1}=0$.
-Then there is no need to change the image of $w'$.
-Otherwise, we change the image of $w'$ from $b_t$ to $b_{j}$ where $a_{\pi^{-1}(\ell)} b_{j}$ is an arc of $H^*$ and we need to consider Cases 3,4 for the current vertex $w$.
-When we are in Case 4, then we would consider Cases 1,2 and proceed accordingly.
+When Case~2 occurs, we continue the shifting.
+This would mean we may need to shift the image of some -neighbor $w'$ of $v$ accordingly.
+We continue the BFS from $v$, and modify the images of neighbors of $v$, say $w'$, to be consistent with new image of $v$.
+This means we encounter either Case~3 or Case~4.
+Suppose $f(w')=b_{t}$ or $f(w')=b_{\pi(t)}$ Then there is no need to change the image of $w'$.
+Otherwise, we change the image of $w'$ from $b_t$ to $b_{j}$ where $a_{\pi^{-1}(\ell)} b_{j}$ is an edge of $H^*$ and we need to consider Cases 3,4 for the current vertex $w$.
+When we are in Case 4, then consider Cases 1,2 and proceed accordingly.

-Note that during the BFS, if we encounter a vertex $x$ ($x'$) that has been visited before, then we would be at Case 1 or 3 and hence, no further action is needed for in-neighbors (out-neighbors) of $x$.
+Note that during the BFS, if we encounter a vertex $x$ (or $x'$) that has been visited before, then we would be at Case 1 or 3 and hence, no further action is needed for in-neighbors (out-neighbors) of $x$.
 We also note that at each step an unstable vertex $y$ is associated to some $a_{\ell}$ where $\ell$ is decreasing.
-Therefore, this procedure would eventually stop, and we no longer have an unstable vertex $y$ in $V$.
+Therefore, this procedure would eventually stop, and we will no longer have unstable vertices in $V$.

-\textbf{Estimating the ratio:} Vertex $v$ ($v'$) is mapped to $a_t$ ($b_t$) in three situations. {The first scenario} is where $v$ is mapped to $a_t$ by rounding (according to random variable $X$ in Stage 1) and is not shifted away.
+\paragraph{\textbf{Estimating the ratio}} Vertex $v$ ($v'$, resp.) is mapped to $a_t$ ($b_t$, resp.) in three situations. {The first scenario} is where $v$ is mapped to $a_t$ by rounding (according to random variable $X$ in Stage 1) and is not shifted away.
 In other words, we have $\hat{v}_{t} = 1$ and $\hat{v}_{t+1} = 0$ (i.e. $v_{t+1} \le X <v_t$) and these values do not change by the shifting procedure.
 Hence, for this case we have:

 Whence this situation occurs with probability at most $v_t-v_{t+1}$, and the expected contribution is at most $c(v,a_t)(v_t-v_{t+1})$.